Ty France Player Props: Mariners vs. Orioles

 Orioles Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Orioles pitching staff ranks seventh in the league.
+- The Orioles pitching staff ranks ninth in MLB with a collective 9.1 strikeouts per nine innings.

-- The Orioles have the 14th-ranked team ERA across all league pitching staffs (4.09).
+- The Orioles' 4.14 team ERA ranks 14th among all MLB pitching staffs.

-- Orioles pitchers combine to give up 129 home runs (1.1 per game), the 10th-fewest in baseball.
+- Orioles pitchers combine to give up 132 total home runs at a clip of 1.1 per game (to rank 12th in the league).

 © 2023 Data Skrive.
 All rights reserved.